 The above photo shows Caitlin Postal Wearing her Medieval Hood (photo credit: Caitlin Postal).

-Kaitlyn Boulding is a PhD candidate in the department of Classics.
+Kaitlyn Boulding is a doctoral candidate in the department of Classics.
 Her dissertation research explores the relationships between craft, cosmological myth, festival cultures, the transmission of knowledge in Hesiod and Plato.
 Kaitlyn is the founding project leader of the Textile Studies Graduate Research Cluster, which aims to foster interdisciplinary connections across the campus and build strong research networks with crafting communities in Seattle.